Developing Leadership - Outstanding Teacher Programme

 • To be able to model these concepts through consistently outstanding practice

-• To develop a specific vocabulary to describe & support the promotion of good/outstanding teaching and learning within own school setting
+• To develop a common language of learning to describe and support the promotion of good/outstanding teaching and learning within own school setting

 • To support and challenge colleagues to own and develop their personal practice